A Roman painting of figs

-In May, children searched for wild strawberries, and in June they harvested wild barley and wheat and millet and lentils.
+In May, kids searched for wild strawberries, and in June they harvested wild barley and wheat and millet and lentils.
 In July they cut straw to make hats and sandals and sleeping mats and baskets.
 Later in the summer they picked figs and apples, and in the fall it was chestnuts and mushrooms and almonds and walnuts from trees.
 In November, it was time for the olive harvest.
 In each season, they ate some of what they gathered, and stored some for other seasons by drying it or smoking it or pickling it.
 People also got food from hunting and fishing, but most of what they ate came from gathering.

 Until around 8000 BC gathering was the main source of food.
 Around 10,000 BC, in the New Stone Age, people began farming, and therefore spent less time gathering.
 Now they grew grain instead of gathering it.
 People soon also began to grow parsnips and peas and figs and lentils.
 In the Americas, they began to grow corn and potatoes, peppers and peanuts.

 But they kept on picking many other wild foods.
 They picked berries, apples, pears, olives, and nuts.
 They gathered snails from bushes and clams from the beach.
 By the Bronze Age, around 3000 BC, people planted more kinds of food and gathered less.
 Bronze Age people planted grain and vegetables, but they also planted fig trees and olive trees.
 Still, they picked nuts, mushrooms, herbs, and berries in the wild.

 In fact, the situation has not changed much from then until now.
 Even today, many people still gather their berries and nuts, and some people still gather mushrooms and herbs.